PJXIO-Dev/cv-ANPR-system/README.md

 | `visualize` | Save annotated frames when true. |

 Override any setting programmatically by calling `create_pipeline(..., overrides={...})`.

-## Legacy demo (`yolo2_multi_guardrails.py`)

-The historical `yolo2_multi_guardrails.py` remains in the repository for reference, but it is no longer the recommended entry point.
-Its hard-coded configuration and external dependencies are superseded by the modular `yolo_ocr` package and CLI.
-Stick to the new `yolo-ocr` command (or `python -m yolo_ocr.cli`) unless you need to reproduce the original experiment end-to-end.

 ## Optimization Tips